-III.
 ALLEGHENY CHILDREN'S INITIATIVE INC. AGREEMENT

-It is recommended that the Board approve the Letter of Agreement between Allegheny Children's Initiative and the Keystone Oaks School District for providing Student Assistant Program services.
+On the motion of Mrs. Donahue, seconded by Ms. Evans, the Board approved the Letter of Agreement between Allegheny Children's Initiative and the Keystone Oaks School District for providing Student Assistant Program services.